codewars/docs/content/training/getting-started/kata-solved.md

 </div>

-You can also participate in discussion on a kata.
-If you wish to log an issue about this specific kata, such as poorly worded descriptions or issues with test cases, then you can leave a comment in discourse section.
+You can also participate in the discussion on a kata.
+If you wish to log an issue about this specific kata, such as poorly worded descriptions or issues with test cases, then you can leave a comment in the discourse section.
 More on this in the next part.